-Ajit Doval attends 80th Raising Day of CRPF
+India fully capable to act against terror: Ajit Doval

 Also Read | CRPF obvious choice in Kashmir, but say no to political adventurism: Strategic expert

+Doval assured that leadership is capable to act against challenges posed by terror.

+"What we have to do, which path we have to follow, what action is to be taken & at what time, our nation's leadership is capable & strong enough to take this decision & face every kind of challenge, " said Doval.

-His speech will be followed by a parade, investiture ceremony, speeches, music tunes play by brass band and pipe band, award distribution, daredevil show by CRPF Mahila among others in the presence of the chief guest, CRPF DG and others.
+His speech was followed by a parade, investiture ceremony, speeches, music tunes play by brass band and pipe band, award distribution, daredevil show by CRPF Mahila among others in the presence of the chief guest, CRPF DG and others.

+National Security Advisor #AjitDoval attends 80th Raising Day of @crpfindia; says #India will continue to act against #terrorism and those who support and harbour terrorists. pic.twitter.com/RQ2Jxd1vNn— All India Radio News (@airnewsalerts) March 19, 2019

 CRPF has been decorated with 1825 Gallantry Medals, which includes one Ashok Chakra, one Vir Chakra, five Kirti Chakras and 24 Shaurya Chakras.